OAI/learn.openapis.org/introduction.md

 Fortunately, higher-level languages were created which, among other things, provide **method signatures**.
 These signatures are part of the code and are therefore **machine-readable**, allowing for compile-time detection of mismatches: The API provider publishes the signatures of all its methods and the consumer's compiler ensures that the API is used correctly (to a greater extent than documentation alone).

 Later on, the Internet arrived and with it appeared **remote APIs**.
-HTTP-based APIs, for instance, request a certain page from a server and expect the response to contain information in a certain format.
+HTTP-based APIs, for instance, request a certain resource from a server and expect the response to contain information in a certain format.
 Initially all this was specified through documentation and the **same problems that existed in the Assembly language** resurfaced again, namely, if the request was not made in the format expected by the server things would not work, and errors could not be detected a compile-time.

 Machine-readable API descriptions (including **OpenAPI**) were then invented to bring to remote APIs the same degree of robustness that method signatures brought to local APIs.
-Tools do exist now which check that request are made in the correct format, or even ensure it by generating the request code themselves.
+Tools do exist now which check that requests are made in the correct format, or even ensure it by generating the request code themselves.

 The benefits delivered by machine-readable descriptions of remote APIs, though, have far surpassed those of method signatures.
 For instance, OpenAPI can attach examples and notes to most API sections, to complement the automatically-generated documents, or reuse parts of the description to make the whole file leaner.